RoskiDeluge/clx/README.md

 - Clone this repo to your computer using the command line.
 - Run `pip install -e .` inside your cloned cbot/ directory
+- Add a `.env` file in your root directory and enter your OpenAI key `OPENAI_API_KEY=<YOUR-KEY-HERE>`
+- A "cbot" command should be available to use cbot from your CLI, e.g. `cbot -g "Who was the 45th president of the United States?`

 ## Testing